 Urological training in the region is administered by the Royal College of Surgeons in Ireland although, ultimately, training remains under the jurisdiction of the UK Joint Committee on Higher Surgical Training.

-The following hospitals in the Irish Republic are accredited for Higher Surgical Training in Urology:
+The following hospitals in the Irish Republic are recognised for Higher Surgical Training in Urology: